milesChild/image-processing/ImageProcessing/README.md

 - Miles: child.m@northeastern.edu
 - Aashir: khan.aas@northeastern.edu

-Note: The image provided in the code for grading purposes is our own image.
-We give ourselves permission to use our own image.
+Note: The processableImageImpl provided in the code for grading purposes is our own processableImageImpl.
+We give ourselves permission to use our own processableImageImpl.